 - the defendant did not make a statement under oath or under penalty of perjury.

 - the statement was not regarding a material issue.

 2.1 No belief that a statement was false

-Recall that people are only guilty of perjury if they make a false statement/declaration while believing that it is false.
-A defense, then, is for accused people to show that they did not believe that their statement was false.
+Recall that people are only guilty of perjury if they make a false statement/declaration while believing it is false.
+A defense, then, is for accused people to show that they did not believe their statement was false.
 Perhaps, for example, a witness believed to be telling the truth about something and was wrong with his/her facts.

 2.2 No statement under oath or under penalty of perjury

 Also recall that people are only guilty under this statute if they made a statement/declaration either:

 - under penalty of perjury.